 Back on the open road I cycled south through a landscape of rice paddies, aquaculture ponds, light industry, and small villages.
 Not long after leaving the hospital behind I noticed another abandonment by the roadside, this time a beautiful old Japanese colonial era mansion in the middle of an old village.
 I haven’t been able to learn too much about it but based on the character on the facade I named it the Chaozhou Liu House 潮州劉厝 and wrote a whole post about it not long after completing this trip.

 A little further down the road I passed by another intriguing ruin: Jiǔkuàicuò Catholic Church 九塊厝天主堂, also the subject of a full write-up on this blog.
 I didn’t realize it at the time but this abandoned church added one more piece to the puzzle of Pingtung’s ethnic make-up.
-The church was built sometime in the mid-20th century for Taiwanese indigenous people from the Makatao tribe who migrated here for work in the sugar industry.
+The church was built sometime in the mid-20th century for Taiwanese indigenous people from the Makatao group who migrated here for work in the sugar industry.
 When the industry collapsed these workers presumably moved on and the church was left to the elements.
 Read more about the church in this post.

 There wasn’t much daylight left by the time I was done with the church.
 I set out into the countryside, riding fast and making few stops.
 I was intent on making it to at least one more place of interest before the dying light drastically limited my photographic opportunities.
 After riding through palm plantations and more rural sprawl I passed through Jiàngōng Village 建功村 and snapped a quick picture of another temple venerating the Three Mountain Kings.
 A little ways down the road I arrived in the old town of Xinpu 新埔, a loose gathering of a few hundred households spread out in an arc along the highway.